Károly Reich

 Károly Reich (8 August 1922 – 7 September 1988; also written Karoly Reich) was a Hungarian artist best known for his illustrations in children's books and for his distinctive draughtsmanship.
 His work was widely popular among Hungarian children throughout his 40-year career, during which he illustrated approximately 500 books.

 Life and education

 Reich was born in Balatonszemes to a farming family.
 He began drawing at home before attending the Hungarian Academy of Applied Art, where he specialized in fine arts from 1942 to 1944.
-He died in Budapest.